 And so ends the first part of Pinkerton’s story.
 The speaker is revealed to be obsessive, depressed, and utterly incapable of forming a relationship that isn’t tainted by the ravenous appetite of his man-dragon.
 Relationship after relationship has failed, bringing him to the decision that it would be easier to just give up and “keep whackin’.”

 The second act begins with ‘Across the Sea,’ in which the speaker receives a fan-letter from a young Japanese girl and he begins to change his mind; maybe he doesn’t have to swear off all women, just American ones.
 The speaker goes on to articulate his feelings in frighteningly candid and honest lines: “They don’t make stationary like this where I’m from, / so fragile, so refined. / So I sniff and I lick your envelope / and fall to little pieces every time. / I wonder what clothes you wear to school, / I wonder how you decorate your room, / I wonder how you touch yourself / and curse myself for being across the sea.”
 As creepy as these lyrics can sound, it is actually a testament to Rivers’ poetic strength.
 He makes you feel embarrassed, as if you were reading someone else’s diary and hit a section that you know they wouldn’t have wanted you to read.
 It’s strong writing, and it’s immediately clear that the speaker is developing some romantic (okay, maybe the wrong word) feelings for this girl.
 There are two key problems with this potential relationship though, both of which are articulated by the chorus: “Why are you so far away from me? / I need help and you’re way across the sea. / I could never touch you, / I think it would be wrong. / I’ve got your letter; / you’ve got my song.”
 Problem one: she lives in Japan.
 Problem two: she is much younger than the speaker (she may be eighteen, but she is still a schoolgirl).
 The first problem is only a temporary one – it could always be solved by a plane ticket – but it holds potential deeper problems: would she still be interested in him if she met him in person?
 Would they be able to get over the differences in their cultures?
 Would it be awkward if they watched Pearl Harbor together?
-(The answer to the latter is clearly yes, if for no other reason than that Ben Affleck has the acting prowess of a sack of potatoes.)
+(The answer to the latter is clearly yes, if for no other reason than the fact that Ben Affleck has the acting prowess of a sack of potatoes.)
 The second problem is an ethical one: would it be wrong for an older man with apparent star power to work his charms on an impressionable young girl?

 Naturally, the immense shift in the tone of the lyrics is backed by drastically different instrumentals to anything we have heard so far on the album.
 The track opens with a soft and fragile duet between a flute and a piano that ends with a tangible two whole seconds of silence.
 It’s a much more delicate set of sounds than anything else Pinkerton has given us so far, and yet the anguish from the first act is not completely forgotten – the opening note is a discordant jumble of notes on the piano hidden way back in the mix, and the serene moment of silence is broken by a single distorted guitar chord.
 Also, in the single most creepy moment in Weezer history, Rivers takes awkward sex-singing to new places on the mildly perverse lines “So I sniiiiiffffff, and I liiiick / your envelope.”
 It’s fucking paper and glue, man, chill out.
 The purpose of these hints of frustration are to act as reminders of the speaker’s mental state, of his fears, his hopes, and his obsessive tendencies, but they remain in the background of the song – this is finally a time of happiness and hope.
 Rivers’ vocals are, for the most part, sweet and chipper (the melodies beg you to join in) and the powerful pop rock guitars are accompanied by piano riffs and well executed rhythms from the bass and drums.
 In a particularly bold move, the middle of the song slows down, and lets clean guitar and piano take the foreground for a moment.
 Things have clearly changed, and seemingly for the better.